 Are there downsides to margin trading?

 Let’s refer to the example in the previous section.
 If that $100 stock you purchased loses three-quarters of its value, your 200 shares will drop in value from $20,000 to $5,000.
-In this instance, your account’s equity could be too low and you could receive a margin call to cover the margin deficiency.
+In this instance, your account’s equity could be too low and you may receive a margin call to cover the margin deficiency.

 And that losing investment won’t get you off the hook for the interest on a margin loan, either.
 You’ll be required to pay interest on the $10,000 you borrowed on margin from your brokerage.

 Worst-case scenario?
-Your brokerage could sell all of your shares to fulfill a margin call, meaning a total loss of your initial investment.
+Your brokerage may sell all of your shares to fulfill a margin call, meaning a total loss of your initial investment.
 And if there’s a shortfall in the account, you’ll be on the hook for making it up.

 What is a margin call?